VladimirDrobyshev/Avalonia-Charts-Comparison/README.md

 # Avalonia-Charts-Comparison
-Comparison of open source charts for Avalonia.
+Comparison of chart controls for Avalonia.

 ## Chart Controls